nsrau/azure-docs.it-it/articles/private-link/create-private-endpoint-cli.md

 ---
-title: Creare un endpoint privato di Azure usando l'interfaccia della riga di comando di Azure | Microsoft Docs
+title: Create an Azure private endpoint using Azure CLI| Microsoft Docs
-description: Informazioni sull'endpoint privato di Azure
+description: Learn about Azure private endpoint
 services: private-link
-author: KumudD
+author: asudbring
 ms.service: private-link
 ms.topic: article
 ms.date: 09/16/2019
-ms.author: kumud
+ms.author: allensu
-ms.openlocfilehash: 477f7d4824d3165357228d200dca9e556a072744
+ms.openlocfilehash: 467b2426ccd69a27adc9df7ee3ff0304886b8f4a
-ms.sourcegitcommit: 87efc325493b1cae546e4cc4b89d9a5e3df94d31
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 10/29/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73053517"
+ms.locfileid: "74224856"
 ---
-# <a name="create-a-private-endpoint-using-azure-cli"></a>Creare un endpoint privato usando l'interfaccia della riga di comando
+# <a name="create-a-private-endpoint-using-azure-cli"></a>Create a private endpoint using Azure CLI
-L'endpoint privato è il blocco predefinito fondamentale per il collegamento privato in Azure.
-Consente alle risorse di Azure, come le macchine virtuali (VM), di comunicare privatamente con risorse di collegamento privato.
-In questa Guida introduttiva si apprenderà come creare una VM in una rete virtuale, un server di database SQL con un endpoint privato usando l'interfaccia della riga di comando di Azure.
-Quindi, è possibile accedere alla macchina virtuale e accedere in modo sicuro alla risorsa di collegamento privato (un server di database SQL di Azure privato in questo esempio).
+Private Endpoint is the fundamental building block for Private Link in Azure.
+It enables Azure resources, like virtual machines (VMs), to communicate privately with Private Link Resources.
+In this Quickstart, you will learn how to create a VM on a virtual network, a SQL Database Server with a Private Endpoint using Azure CLI.
+Then, you can access the VM to and securely access the private link resource (a private Azure SQL Database server in this example).

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]